Understanding ACH Transfers: What You Need to Know | E-Complish Blog city

 However, bounced payments, which occur when a customer’s account doesn’t have sufficient funds, can often cause complications.
 Like paper checks, ACH payments and transfers will only go through with the necessary money in the payer’s bank account.

 ACH payments are also not the same as debit and credit card payments.
 An ACH credit transaction is initiated by the sender of funds, such as a bank, whereas the receiver of funds initiates ACH debit transactions.
-The bank receives a payment request from the payee and sends the funds in accordance with that request.
+The bank receives a payment request from the payee and sends the funds by that request.

-A Closer Look at the Varieties of ACH Transactions
+A Closer Look at the Types of ACH Transactions

 ACH Direct Deposits